s991116/PicklesDocBuildStep/README.md

 Upload from site https://marketplace.visualstudio.com/manage/publishers/philipjuhl Share it to visualstudio.com acount

-Verison needs to be updated for each upload
+Version needs to be updated for each upload